zzymyn/Git-Law/Marriage Act 1961.md

  (2)  The remaining provisions of this Act shall come into operation on a date to be fixed by Proclamation.

+##### 2A  Objects of this Act

+ It is an object of this Act to create a legal framework:

+ (a)  to allow civil celebrants to solemnise marriage, understood as the union of 2 people to the exclusion of all others, voluntarily entered into for life; and

+ (b)  to allow ministers of religion to solemnise marriage, respecting the doctrines, tenets and beliefs of their religion, the views of their religious community or their own religious beliefs; and

+ (c)  to allow equal access to marriage while protecting religious freedom in relation to marriage.

 ##### 5  Interpretation

  (1)  In this Act, unless the contrary intention appears: